Rushankj/Healthcare-backend/README.md

 - If you get CORS errors, check the CORS settings in settings.py
 - Remember to include your JWT token in the Authorization header
-- This is a side project, so expect some rough edges
+- This is a assignment small  project, so expect some rough edges

 ## TODO (maybe someday)
 - [ ] Add appointment scheduling